carsonicator/intro-to-r/README.md

 ## Acknowledgments

-Thank you to Christina Maimone for help with student access to Data Camp.
+Thanks to Christina Maimone for help with student access to Data Camp.